 <link rel="canonical"

-href="https://example.com/current-page/" />Avoid these frequent canonicalization mistakes that can harm your SEO performance and confuse search engines.
+href="https://example.com/current-page/" />Avoid these frequent canonicalization errors that can harm your SEO performance and confuse search engines.
+Detecting and fixing these issues is critical for healthy canonical tagging.

-When Page A canonicalizes to Page B, which canonicalizes to Page C. This creates confusion and dilutes authority.
+When Page A canonicalizes to Page B, which canonicalizes to Page C, you have a canonical chain.
+This is one of the most damaging canonicalization errors because it confuses search engines and dilutes authority.

 Page A → Page B → Page C